• Home

 I have yet to see cucamelons offered as plants for sale by a brick-and-mortar garden center or nursery, so your best bet is to plan to grow them from seed.

 Cucamelons thrive in either the ground or in containers.
-I prefer containers because their vines are slender and a bit fragile, and it’s easier for the plants to send their vines trailing downward rather than trying to crawl upwards.
-Plus, they’re slow growers, so the protection of a container environment lets them get their footing faster, especially in the spring, when storms and wild wind can wreak havoc on seedlings.
+I prefer containers because their vines are slender and a bit fragile, and it’s easier for the plants to send their vines trailing downward out of a container rather than trying to crawl upwards on a trellis.

 I usually grow them in rectangular window boxes on my deck rail, where they trail attractively, creating a wall of beautiful vines and sweet little fruits.
 The photos in this post are from a long window box on my deck, growing on the other side of a cherry tomato plant in a container.